Variational phylogenetic inference with products over bipartitions: Methods

 \subsection{Generative Process for Phylogenies}

-We begin by describing a generative process for sampling from $q_\phi$, as our variational distribution is best understood by an algorithm for sampling from it.
-Our algorithm to sample an ultrametric tree with leaf vertices $\mathcal{X}$ proceeds similarly to Algorithm 1 of \citet{Bouckaert:2024}.
-Namely, we randomly draw each element of the distance matrix $\bfT$ ($t^{\{u,v\}}$ for all $\{u,v\} \subset \calX$) using a set of independent variational distributions with densities $q_{\phi}^{\{u,v\}}$.
+We begin by describing a generative process for sampling from $q_\phi$, as our variational distribution is best understood through the algorithm for sampling from it.
+Our algorithm to sample an ultrametric tree with leaf nodes $\mathcal{X}$ proceeds similarly to Algorithm 1 of \citet{Bouckaert:2024}.
+Namely, we randomly draw each element of the distance matrix $\bfT$ ($t^{\{u,v\}}$ for all $\{u,v\}$ with $u,v \in \calX$) using a set of independent variational distributions with densities $q_{\phi}^{\{u,v\}}$.
 Then, we run single linkage clustering on $\bfT$ to form $(\tau,\bft)$.